benet1one/lpsugar/README.md

 [![R-CMD-check](https://github.com/benet1one/lpsugar/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/benet1one/lpsugar/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-# Linear and Quadratic Programming in R
+# Linear, Quadratic and Nonlinear Programming in R

-`lpsugar` is an AML (Algebraic Modeling Language) inspired in R’s vectorized syntax, used to define and solve Mixed Integer Linear Programs (MILP).
+`lpsugar` is an AML (Algebraic Modeling Language) inspired in R’s vectorized syntax, used to define and solve Mixed Integer Linear Problems (MILP), Mixed Integer Quadratic Problems (MIQP) and General Nonlinear Problems (NLP).

 This package is in development, and being made by a solo student.
 For a safer choice, I recommend using